-The investigation of Russian interference in the election by the special counsel Robert S.Mueller III in February which implicated 13 Russians linked with the Internet Research Agency, also named Yevgeny Prigozhin in the red, who was a Russian businessman with Kremlin ties responsible for controlling the Internet Research Agency and all related businesses.
+The investigation of Russian interference in the election by the special counsel Robert S.Mueller III in February implicated 13 Russians linked with the Internet Research Agency, also named Yevgeny Prigozhin in the red, who was a Russian businessman with Kremlin ties responsible for controlling the Internet Research Agency and all related businesses.
 But, none of the indicted Russians have been arrested since then and Russia has not deported any of them to the US.
-Nevertheless, the indictments by Mr. Mueller were widely regarded as his sincere effort to expose the crimes had been committed by the Russian interference, which President Trump has since then fervently slammed as a “hoax.”
+Nevertheless, the indictments by Mr. Mueller were widely regarded as his sincere effort to expose the crimes that had been committed by the Russian interference, which President Trump has since then fervently slammed as a “hoax.”

 Like the Internet Research Agency, similar operations with ties to Russian government officials have conducted influence campaigns not only in the US and Russia but also in other countries marked in Eastern and Western Europe.
-These strategic operations have generally highlighted the sharply political goals of Kremlin, denigrating the critics of Russia both within and beyond the country.
+These strategic operations have generally highlighted the sharply political goals of the Kremlin, denigrating the critics of Russia both within and beyond the country.

-Facebook also cited many examples of the nature of the content it had removed, such as a photo of the Russian president Vladimir V. Putin offering a toast; and tourist snaps of St. Petersburg etc. The company added that more such taken down content would be made public soon.
+Facebook also cited many examples of the nature of the content it had removed, such as a photo of the Russian president Vladimir V. Putin offering a toast; and tourist snaps of St. Petersburg, etc. The company added that more such taken-down content would be made public soon.

 Zuckerberg stated, “Security isn’t a problem you ever fully solve.
-Organisations like the IRA are sophisticated adversaries who are constantly evolving, but we’ll keep improving our techniques to stay ahead — especially when it comes to protecting the integrity of elections.”
+Organizations like the IRA are sophisticated adversaries who are constantly evolving, but we’ll keep improving our techniques to stay ahead — especially when it comes to protecting the integrity of elections.”